Dalmatian mid-jump used as a graphic accent on the plans page.

 Quick answers

-Most high-drive dogs stay restless because their weekly routine doesn’t match their biology.
+Some qualifying dogs stay hard to settle even when they receive regular walks, play, and activity.
 SPENT gives them paced, consistent work that supports predictability at home.

 Is this safe?